jfrog/documentation/jfrog-applications/frogbot/frogbot-configuration.md

 ### How does the frogbot-config.yml file helps Frogbot scan the repository?

-When your Git repository includes multiple subprojects, and each subproject has its own descriptor file (package.json in the case of npm), the **frogbot-config.yml** file should include the relative paths to the subprojects.
+When your Git repository includes multiple subprojects, and each subproject has its own descriptor file (package.json in the case of npm), Frogbot will attempt to detect these projects recursively and scan them.
+In cases where the detection is not accurate, you can use the **frogbot-config.yml** file to include the relative paths to the subprojects.
 Frogbot uses this configuration to scan each subproject separately.
 In the following example, there are two subprojects under `path/to/project-1` and `path/to/project-2`.

 ```yaml
 - params: